juniorsundarCasual/TGT/vault/volume-5.chapter-319.md

 "It's not like that..." he said hurriedly, shaking his hands frantically before releasing a tired sigh.

-"It seems you have a rather rigid image of me in your mind," he continued, tilting his head backward.
+"It seems you have a rather rigid image of me in your mind," he continued, tilting his head backwards.
 "Do not be so quick to draw conclusions, Shuri.
 I'm a pretty chill dude!"

 Shuri's gaze narrowed.
 'What does his body temperature have to do with anything?'